ysyk2021/the-power-of-emotional-intelligence-in-leadership-developing-eq-skills-for-greater-impact-and/src/chapter-5-1.md

-Chapter 14: Understanding the Importance of Relationship Building in Leadership
+Understanding the Importance of Relationship Building in Leadership
 ===============================================================================

 Building strong relationships is a fundamental aspect of effective leadership.
 In this chapter, we will explore the significance of relationship building and how emotional intelligence plays a crucial role in fostering meaningful connections with others.